seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 - Startup: Further looked into writeup.ai.
 Understanding the infrastructure with technologies like concurrency, web sockets, APIs, Django Channels, etc. Will need to get it live on a docker container to see it fail :smile: and improve on it.
 Maybe consider looking in a book.
 However, I had to move to slots to the future (probably the weekend, because of the MIT deadline).
 Further postponing after the deadline of May 21 considerable.
 - Public Voice: worked on the roadmap blog post which was concluded from strategy, committed to GitHub every day, tweeted, published plantios.net.
 Works gut.
 - Leisure: Another fantastic week in this country.
 I loved our date night.
 Started reading Lord of the flies.
 Did workouts every weekday, and yoga every day.
 Cooked a lot.
-- Extracurricular: rather fewer contributions to Ted's project this week.